Skip to main content

 Modern Architecture

-• Zero-config install for supported RN versions
+• Fast install path for supported React Native versions

 Dual Exception Handling

-• Single place to register handlers
+• One place to register handlers

 • Consistent reporting payloads

-• Graceful fallback UI trigger
+• Graceful fallback and restart workflows

 Highly Customizable